Two Different Questions

 Using Both Together

-In practice, this looks like: a form submission is received → real-time validation checks run in under 100ms → high-confidence leads flow to your CRM with a quality score → suspicious leads are flagged or quarantined → definite bots are rejected.
-Your CRM receives fewer leads, but every one of them is worth your team's attention.
+In practice: submission comes in → validation runs in under 100ms → clean leads write to the CRM with a score → suspicious leads go to a review queue → confirmed bots get rejected.
+Fewer records in the system, but every one of them is worth a rep's time.